-Traffic violations are a mix of regulations and criminal offenses typically based on violations of state statutes and county, city or other local ordinances relating to the operation of motor vehicles.
-Depending on the severity of the offense, you may be subject to a fine, points on your license, loss of driving privileges or even jail time.
+Traffic violations are a mix of regulation infractions and criminal offenses typically based on violations of state statutes and county, city or other local ordinances relating to the operation of motor vehicles.
+Depending on the severity of the offense, you may be subject to a monetary fine, points on your driver license, loss of driving privileges, or even jail time.

-If you are involved in a traffic stop, even for a simple speeding ticket, Dagger Law recommends the following actions:
+If you are involved in a traffic stop, even for a simple speeding ticket, Dagger Law recommends that you take the following actions:

 If you are given a traffic ticket, you should sign it.
 Failure to do so could result in your arrest.
-Your signature is not an agreement with the traffic ticket or an admission of guilt, it is to signify that you received it.
-The traffic ticket can be objected to later, by your attorney
+Your signature is not an agreement with the traffic ticket or an admission of guilt, it is to signify that you received notice of the alleged infraction.
+The traffic ticket can be objected to later, by your defense attorney.

-Remember that anything you say or do can be used against you – We know that traffic stops are often times of stress and anxiety.
-If we get pulled over for speeding, it is because we are typically running late or in a hurry.
+Remember that anything you say or do can be used against you – Our law office understands that traffic stops are often times of stress and anxiety.
+When we get pulled over for speeding tickets, it is often because we are typically running late or in a hurry.
 Events can arise suddenly that can cause us to lose focus and miss stop signs, such as an argument with a loved one or spilling a drink in your lap.
-Having a bad day at work can make us agitated behind the wheel during our drive home, and cause us to act aggressively towards other drivers on the road.
+Having a bad day at work can make us agitated and angry behind the wheel during our drive home, and cause us to act aggressively towards other drivers on the road.
 Our criminal defense attorneys have seen all of this, and more.
-Once a traffic stop is initiated, it is time to remain calm and polite.
+Once a traffic stop is initiated, it is time to remain calm, polite, and focused.

 - Exercise your right to remain silent, and politely inform the officer that you will be exercising this right.
-We do recommend providing your name, address, and date of birth, and then remaining silent until you have a chance to speak to your attorney
+Our law firm recommends that you provide your name, address, and date of birth, and then remaining silent until you have a chance to speak to your traffic defense lawyer

 - Keep your hands where police can see them.
 Only reach for your license and registration once the officer has directed you to do so.
 You must show your driver license, proof of insurance, and registration if the officer requests it.
 If you are unable to do so, your traffic ticket lawyer can help correct any infractions cited at a later date.
 Just let the officer know you do not have your driver license, proof of insurance, or registration and will correct the issue as soon as you are able.
 If you correct these issues, please communicate this and provide proof to your attorney prior to your court date in municipal court

-- If you are arrested as the result of a traffic stop, ask for a lawyer immediately
+- If you are arrested as the result of a traffic stop, ask for a criminal defense lawyer immediately

 - Do not touch or attempt to obstruct any law enforcement officers on the scene.
 This is another place where you can ensure that things go as well as they can for you until an attorney can step in to assist.
-Do not resist arrest, or attempt to flee regardless of your innocence.
+Do not resist arrest, or attempt to flee regardless of your innocence, or guilt.
 These are actions that can be used against you and may add additional charges to any future legal case against you

 - Write down everything you can remember about the incident so that you can share this with your attorney.
-If there are witnesses, try to get names and contact information
+If there are witnesses, try to get names, statements, and contact information

-- Never consent to a search.
+- Never consent to a search without a search warrant.
 If an officer has a search warrant, politely ask to see it and comply if they are able to produce proper documentation.
-There are times when an officer may search you, even without your consent.
-It is important that you comply, but maintain that the officer does not have your consent.
+There are times when an officer may search you even without your consent.
+It is important that you remain calm and comply, but maintain that the officer does not have your consent.
 If this is a violation of your rights, you can be sure that an attorney will use this to your benefit during any criminal defense proceedings that follow

 If your traffic stop is due to a suspected OVI, the police may require you to take a physical or chemical test to determine your sobriety.

-- If your license is suspended, your attorney can appeal the suspension in court.
+- If your license is suspended for lack of cooperation, your attorney can appeal the suspension in court

 - If a test determines that you have a blood alcohol level that exceeds the legal limit (.08% in Ohio), your license will be suspended immediately

-- If you have previous OVI offenses, there may be increased penalties if convicted.
-An experienced attorney may not be able to save you from all of the consequences, but they can work to minimize the consequences for you
+- If you have previous OVI offenses, there may be increased penalties and consequences if convicted.
+An experienced attorney may not be able to save you from all of these consequences, but they can work to minimize the impact to your life and liberty

 Will an attorney travel to me, or do I need to come to your offices in either Lancaster or Canal Winchester?